harishshivaraj/shell/README.md

 The project consists of a simple rest API to price options contracts using the Black Scholes model.
 The pricing model was built with certain assumption.
 Including constant market data, rates and volatility.

 - Works only for European options
 - With no dividend pay off
 - With no markups charges included
-    - with each contract of 100 units
+- With each contract of 100 units
 - With a constant interest rate
 - With a constant volatility

 The system was developed using python version 3.10 and tested on Kubuntu 22.10

 ### Requirements

-1. Docker
+- Docker
-2. Makefile
+- Makefile

 ### Running the script